Beta Cloth Fabric -Spacesuit Fabric / History and Material

 Reason for using Beta Cloth

-The tight weave of Beta cloth fabric makes it more resistant to atomic oxygen exposure.
+The tight weave of Beta cloth makes it more resistant to atomic oxygen exposure.
 Its ability to resist atomic oxygen exposure means it is commonly used as the outer-most layer of multi-layer insulation for space; it was used on the Space Shuttle and the International Space Station.

 History of